-- The rarity of hypereosinophilic syndrome (HES) means there are no evidence-based guidelines on management.
-Management is aimed at reducing tissue and blood eosinophils and monitoring and restricting organ damage, eg regular echocardiographic monitoring.
+- The rarity of HES means there are no evidence-based guidelines on management.
+Management is aimed at reducing tissue and blood eosinophils and monitoring and restricting organ damage - eg, regular echocardiographic and serum troponin monitoring.

-- Corticosteroids are first-line, eg prednisolone with hydroxyurea or interferon alpha as second-line agents.
-If these also fail, imatinib mesylate or the monoclonal antibodies, such as mepolizumab (not licensed yet) and alemtuzumab, may be useful.
+- Corticosteroids are first-line - eg, prednisolone with hydroxyurea or interferon alpha as second-line agents.
+If these also fail, or the monoclonal antibodies, such as mepolizumab (not licensed yet) and alemtuzumab, may be useful.